 Stroke is the third leading cause of death in the United States, and the top cause of long-term disability.
 Surprisingly, roughly one-fourth of all strokes happen in people younger than 65.
 Patients have historically resorted to conventional treatment approaches, which have unfortunately presented limited efficacy.
-There may be an alternative to managing the difficult symptoms of stroke for you or a loved one.
-Please fill out a medical review form, or call our office in Glenview, Illinois to learn more about it. .844-446-7827
+Please fill out a medical review form, or call our office in Glenview, Illinois to learn more.

 A stroke occurs when blood flow to the brain is suddenly blocked (an ischemic stroke) or when a blood vessel in the brain bursts (a hemorrhagic stroke).
 Ischemic strokes, which account for about 87% of all strokes, are caused by an obstruction, such as narrowed arteries or a blood clot.